Aussi disponible en Français

 After completing his koan study, Shinzan Roshi took the unusual step of visiting every Zen Master in Japan seeking to test and deepen his insight.
 Later he restored Gyokuryuji, the hermitage of the great Zen master Bankei.
 He has become known for protesting against institutional abuses and Zen teachers without insight.
-He parted ways with the Myoshinji branch of Rinzai Zen over excess charging for funerals.
-Shinzan Roshi went on to found Zendo Kyodan (Zenways Sangha), a primarily lay-based Zen organisation dedicated to fostering true awakening in the modern world.
+He parted ways with the Myoshinji branch of Rinzai Zen over excess charging for funerals and focussed on working with lay practitioners.
+Shinzan Roshi went on to found Zendo Kai (Zenways), a primarily lay-based Zen organisation dedicated to fostering true awakening in the modern world.
 He has taught in the US, Canada and Europe and has written two books in Japanese, one about true Buddhism and one about finding happiness.

 Impressions and memories of Shinzan Roshi